 Modern medicine attributes the development of cancer to changes in DNA that reduce or eliminate the normal controls over cellular growth and programmed cell death.
-A growing number of people is willing to accept the fact that environmental toxins, viruses, and radiation exposure are involved in the development of cancer.
+A growing number of people are willing to accept the fact that environmental toxins, viruses, and radiation exposure are involved in the development of cancer.
 Western research even supports the idea that depression can impair immune system function − the first line of defense against cancer.

 However, rarely has emotional stress been considered particularly relevant to the cancer process by conventional medicine.